CAREERS

 FULL-TIME SEASONAL POSITION

 The Restoration Technician (RT) works as a team on a wide variety of ecological restoration projects in several diverse plant communities.
-Projects may range from public/residential/commercial landscapes at various scales which can include native installations (planting, seeding, erosion control) and land management (invasive species, prescribed fire, woodland editing).
+Projects may range from public/residential/commercial landscapes at various scales.
+This position primarily focuses on land management work (invasive species control, prescribed burning, etc.) with occassional opportunities in installation (seeding, planting, erosion control).
 RTs are expected to meet daily objectives regarding project goals, paces, and safely completing the work within a given time and budget.
 RTs are expected to drive the in-field work trucks on occasion.
 This position is physically demanding, requiring long, consecutive days performing repetitive tasks in various weather and topographic conditions.
 Projects are located in the Twin Cities and Upper Midwest.

 Starting wages vary based upon experience, but ranges from $17.50-$21.00/hr.
 Employees are eligible for benefits such as prevailing wage, holiday pay, Earned Sick and Safe Time, retirement match, HRA, and annual gear stipend.